zhiyan114/Firey-Bot/README.md

     * `reactionLists` - Put all the reactions in an array format which each object as `{"Emote ID": "Role ID"}`
     * `ChannelID` - Which Channel is the reaction located.
 (To setup the reaction, look at the source on the top and use eval.
 This might change in the future)
     * `messageID` - The message ID which the reaction will be listening to.
 I could of use the same technique mentioned above but eh not feeling it.
+* `twitch` - Twitch Bot configuration
+    * `prefix` - Prefix to invoke the bot
+    * `channels` - Twitch channel name that the bot will be listening in.
+I only recommend one, unless you allow your viewer to earn points from another server.